 In New South Wales

-Without proper legal advice, defending a Will can be stressful and is the last thing you want to deal with as an Executor.
-It is best for you to seek help from lawyers who specialise in defending Wills to ensure the process is as smooth as possible.
+Defending a Will without proper legal advice can be stressful.
+It’s the last thing you want to deal with as an Executor.
+That’s where we can help.
+At Unified Lawyers, we have a dedicated Sydney team who specialise in defending Wills.
+We’ll ensure the process is a smooth as possible.

 The law in NSW allows people to decide who will inherit their assets after their death.
 However, there are times that someone may want to contest a Will left by the deceased.